 Since the legal situation in the origin country of several members does not allow crossing at the same member level, neither intended nor unintended crossings, Deutsche Börse offers "Self-Match Prevention (SMP)".
-With the "Self-Match Prevention (SMP)" functionality participants are able to avoid the execution of an order or quote against other orders or quotes from the same trading business unit in the same security.
+With the "Self-Match Prevention (SMP)" functionality, market participants are able to avoid the execution of an order or quote against other orders or quotes from the same trading business unit in the same security.
+Self-Match Prevention is available in the trading model Continuous Trading in connection with Auctions only.